 The Chartered Institute of Public Finance and Accountancy (CIPFA) has produced the Code of Practice on Treasury Management (the Code) which represents best practice in Treasury Management.
-By adopting the attached Treasury Policy Statement and Strategy for 2014/15 to 2016/17 the Commissioner contributed towards achieving best practice.
+By adopting the attached Treasury Policy Statement and Treasury Strategy for 2015/16 to 2017/18 the Commissioner will ensure Treasury business is delivered in accordance with the CIPFA Code.

-The proposed strategy was reviewed by the Joint Independent Audit Committee on 24 February 2014, where it was agreed to recommend to the Commissioner the implementation of the three year Treasury Policy Statement and Strategy.
+The proposed Strategy was reviewed by the Joint Independent Audit Committee on 23 February 2015, where it was agreed to recommend to the Commissioner the implementation of the three year Treasury Policy Statement and Treasury Strategy.